About

 Alissa Rabin

-Alissa is a Park School student who plays varsity volleyball and lacrosse, sings in the chorus, plays piano, participates in the theater, and leads the Model UN Club as the Secretary-General.
-Alissa’s favorite poets are Emily Dickinson, Shel Silverstein, and Alexander Pushkin.
-Alissa loves spending her summers in Amherst, participating in the Writers' Workshop and the Great Books programs.
-Alissa wants to be a writer, an actress, and a veterinarian, ideally all at the same time.
-She lives in Newton, MA, with her sister, parents, grandparents, and mini-Bernadoodle Charlie.
+Alissa is a high school student at Milton Academy, where she is an opinion writer for the Milton Paper and the Milton Measure, plays basketball, volleyball, and lacrosse, sings in the Ep!c acapella group, competes on the math team, and acts in various productions.
+Alissa has received 3 Silver Keys and 2 Honorable Mentions in the Scholastic Arts and Writing Competition, as well as awards in speech and debate competitions.
+In the past, Alissa served as Secretary General of the Model UN Club and won numerous awards at the Model UN conferences.
+Alissa loves spending her summers at Amherst College, participating in the Writers' Workshop and the Great Books programs.
+She lives in Newton, MA, with her sister, parents, grandparents, and mini-Bernedoodle Charlie.
 Alissa is also a Youth Ambassador to Ukraine for the Sunflower of Peace, where she fundraises for the Ukrainian zoos and animal shelters affected by the war.
+Alissa’s favorite poets are Emily Dickinson, Robert Frost, Shel Silverstein, Sylvia Plath, and Alexander Pushkin.

 Maya Rabin